Density Profiles and Direct Correlation Functions from Density Functional Theory in Binary Hard-Sphere Crystals: Substitutional Solid and Interstitial Solid Solution: Results

-The interpretation of the direct correlation function is more involved than the usual pair correlation function.
-It is useful to first consider a one-component system and the first-order DCF $c^{(1)}(\rv)=-\beta \delta F_{\text{exc}}[\rho]/\delta \rho(\rv)$, which for hard spheres is $\ln p_\text{ins}(\rv)$ with $p_\text{ins}(\rv)$ being the (inhomogeneous) insertion probability of a hard sphere into an equilibrium system with density distribution $\rho(\rv)$.
-Since $\ctwo(\rv,\rv')=\delta c^{(1)}(\rv) / \delta \rho(\rv') $, it describes the change of $\ln p_\text{ins}(\rv)$ upon a slight density change at $\rv'$.
-For $\nvac \to 0$, $p_\text{ins}(\rv)$ at a lattice site should be $\sim \nvac$, as this is the probability of finding the lattice site empty.
-A positive density change at a second point $\rv'$, with $|\rv-\rv'|<\sigma$, corresponds to having an additional hard sphere at $\rv'$ in some ensemble members (which is only possible if the site $\rv$ is vacant for this member).
-Thus, that additional hard sphere reduces $\nvac$ and one finds $\ctwo(\rv,\rv')=\delta c^{(1)}(\rv) / \delta \rho(\rv') \sim \partial \ln p_\text{ins} / \partial (- \nvac) = -1/\nvac $.
+Thus, that additional hard sphere reduces $\nvac$ and one finds $\ctwo(\rv,\rv')=\delta c^{(1)}(\rv) / \delta \rho(\rv') \sim \frac{1}{p_\text{ins}} \partial p_\text{ins}(\rv)/\partial \rho(\rv') = - 1/\nvac $.
 This argument explains the magnitude of the one-component DCF but not its reduced range which is a subtle effect of the finite width of the density profile around a lattice site.
 For the two-component solids the argument remains valid if the reference point is the fcc lattice site since the insertion probability at this site is $\sim \nvac$ both for large and small spheres.
 Therefore all components of the DCF have the magnitude $1/\nvac$ for this reference point.
 A difference between large and small sphere correlations arises, if the reference point is the interstitial point $Y$ for the ISS.
 Here, the insertion probability for a large sphere is still $ \sim \nvac$ (vacant nearby lattice sites), but for small spheres it is of the order $1/2-X_S$ (fraction of empty interstitial sites), and consequently all DCF components with small spheres will be of smaller absolute magnitude.